miniflux/website/content/docs/api.md

         "media_progression": 42
     }

-Returns `204` status code for success.
+Returns a `204` status code for success.

 <div class="info">
-This API endpoint is available since Miniflux v2.2.0.
+This API endpoint has been available since Miniflux v2.2.0.
 </div>

 <h3 id="endpoint-get-categories">Get Categories <a class="anchor" href="#endpoint-get-categories" title="Permalink">¶</a></h3>